Lemric/cookie-consent-bundle/README.md

 The following TwigExtension functions are available:

 **cookieconsent_isCategoryAllowedByUser**
-check if user has given it's permission for certain cookie categories
+Check if user has given its permission for certain cookie categories.
 ```twig
 {% if cookieconsent_isCategoryAllowedByUser('analytics') == true %}
     ...